 A: You are not required to identify an advisor to apply to the program, however you are required to have an advisor in order to be admitted.
 In addition to the completed application and academic credentials, one of the requirements for our program is that students have an assigned advisor upon being admitted to that program.
-This is to ensure that students receive the proper guidance throughout their program.
-If you are interested in working with a particularly faculty member, you may wish to contact them regarding your application and research interests.
-Admission to the program is competitive, due to limited space and advisor availability, and we sometimes have to deny admission when a suitable advisor is not identified.
+This requirement is to ensure that students receive the proper guidance throughout their program.
+If you are interested in working with a particular faculty member, you may wish to contact them regarding your application and research interests.
+Admission to the program is competitive due to limited space and advisor availability.
+We sometimes have to deny admission when a suitable advisor is not identified.

 Q: What is the “Program Options/Plan Information” portion on the application and what should I include in it?

 A: This section mainly applies when a student is applying for a non-thesis Master’s.
 The vast majority of our students complete the thesis Master’s degree.
 However, there is an option to complete a Master’s degree with more course work and no thesis (the non-thesis option).
 Later in the application there are a series of program questions regarding your area of interest and potential faculty members with whom you would like to work.
 If you are interested in particular research area, this section would be the best place to put the information.

 Q: If my GPA is on an international scale (i.e. not a 4.0 scale), what should I enter on the application?

 A: Please provide the closest estimate for your GPA on a 4.0 scale.
 It does not need to be exact, since the Graduate Admissions office will do an official GPA calculation prior to any student being admitted.

 Q: Do I have to submit official copies of my transcripts during the application process?